If you have questions about purchasing a license call 1-800-5GO-HUNT.

 ---|---|---|

-Crappie | The crappie bite can be tough, but crappie can be located near the mouths of the big creeks (McDougal, Riddle, Piney Grove and Five Fingers) and on the deeper brush piles scattered throughout the lake.
-Use your electronics to locate offshore brush tops.
-Vertically jigging small hair jigs tipped with minnows is a good technique to use. | |
+Crappie | The crappie bite is good and Bay Springs is a busy for crappie anglers this time of year.
+They can be located near the mouths of the big creeks (McDougal, Riddle, Piney Grove and Five Fingers) and on the deeper brush piles scattered throughout the lake.
+Most crappie anglers are either casting or vertically jigging jigs with a few anglers using minnows.
+Use your electronics to locate offshore brush tops in the mouths of the pockets or on the points of the pockets. | |

-Catfish | Target the old Mackey’s Creek area at the north end of the lake and the canal above Crow’s Neck.
+Catfish | Catfish bite is fair and there are a few reports.
+Target the old Mackey’s Creek area at the north end of the lake and the canal above Crow’s Neck.
 Tight lining cut/whole shad is the best technique to use.
-Look for the bite to be a little better around the culverts and run outs. |
+Look for the bite to be a little better around the culverts and run outs.
+Hand grabbling season opens Thursday, May 1st in Mississippi. |

 Species | Lengths to Release | Daily Creel Limit |